RobeDM/LIBIRWLS/README.md

 ### Mac OS X

+The default compiler installed in OS X is clang.
+It currently doesn't have a good support for openmp and it also have some problems to compile ATLAS due to its fortran routines.

+We recommend the installation of gcc using Homebrew or Macports:

+ - Macports (this option is faster): Download and Install macports from [https://www.macports.org/](https://www.macports.org/) and install gcc using the following command line:

+        sudo port install gcc49

+ - Homebrew: Install homebrew using the following command line:

+        /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+    and then install gcc using the command line:

+        brew install gcc --without-multilib

 #### Dependencies:

 This software needs the ATLAS algebra standard routines.
 You need to download ATLAS from the [official repository] (https://sourceforge.net/projects/math-atlas/files/) and install it following the instructions that are detailed in the file INSTALL.txt.
 If you are impatient, for a basic installation on a 64 bits computer, this is the basic outline: